redcpp/timberPlayer2.0/README.md

-"# timberPlayer2.0"
+# timberPlayer2.0

-Plays Timberman game in this site: http://goo.gl/6v7nM6
+Plays Timberman game, you can find the game in this site: http://goo.gl/6v7nM6